UNSW EF Visiting Teaching Fellowships

 Read about the stories and experiences of our past fellows and hosts on EF Central.

-Applications must be submitted by the UNSW EF academic hosting the visit
+- Applications must be submitted by a UNSW EF Academic

 Selection criteria

-Capacity and experience of the host to ensure a successful visit
+- The capacity and experience of the EF VTF to ensure a successful visit

-A program of proposed activities which clearly demonstrates contribution to and engagement with UNSW’s strategic as well as Faculty specific educational priorities.
-Proposed programs whose outcomes relate to education, scholarship and teaching practice with cross-disciplinary application are highly encouraged.
+- The program of proposed activities clearly demonstrates contribution to and engagement with UNSW’s strategic as well as EF and Faculty specific educational priorities.

-Capacity of the visitor to initiate and promote ongoing educational collaborations with the host school and Faculty
+- Capacity of the EF VTF to initiate and promote and drive ongoing educational collaborations with the host institution.

-Commitment from the EF Academic host’s Head of School to provide support to host the visitor, and the visit’s strategic alignment with School educational priorities
+- Commitment from the EF’s Head of School to provide support, and the visit’s strategic alignment with School educational priorities.

-Educational expertise and academic standing of the visitor
+- Educational expertise and academic standing of the host.

 Application procedure

-Proposed program of activities – including expected outcomes for the school, Faculty, EF Community and wider UNSW education community
+- Expected outcomes for the school, Faculty, EF Community and wider UNSW education community

-5. Letter of support from the EF Academic host’s Head of School specifying the facilities and/or resources to be provided and alignment with School priorities (1 page maximum)
+5. Letter of support from the EF VTF’s Head of School (1 page maximum) outlining:

 Funding